choyt/react-accessible-components/README.md

 ## Keyboard Interaction
 When the checkbox has focus, pressing the Space key changes the state of the checkbox.

-## WAI-ARIA Roles, States, and Properties
+## WAI-ARIA Roles, States, And Properties
 * The checkbox has role checkbox.
 * The checkbox has an accessible label, preferably provided by a visible label associated using aria-labelledby.
 * When checked, the checkbox element has state aria-checked set to true.